pdpdds/PrettyOS/README.md

 Install QEMU to `C:\Program Files (x86)\qemu`, NASM to `C:\Program Files (x86)\nasm` and extract i686-elf-tools to `C:\Program Files (x86)\i686-elf-tools` (such that the path to your GCC is `C:\Program Files (x86)\i686-elf-tools\bin\i686-elf-gcc.exe`)

 And add path to system environment path.

+You can check solution file in project_files folder.

 **Now, VisualGDB Link is under progress**